johanjaguardev/iris/README.md

 ## Current Status

-My Project is currently in Delete Item Action implementation stage (v0.5.0) .
+My Project is currently in Filter Item Action implementation stage (v0.6.0) .
 Here is a list of the features that are currently implemented:

 - First instalations and CD/CI integration
 - Component division
 - First TDD implementation
 - First Stable CSS version only for mobile
-- stacker component action
+- Stacker component action
+- Delete action in item component

 ## Future Steps

 There are several features and improvements that we plan to add to My Project in the future.
 Here is a list of some of the things that we are working on:

-- delete item action
 - checked action item
-- filter

 - css for desktop

 ## Potential Features